shakib1729/smartbrain-api/README.md

-the backend of smartbrain project developed using nodejs,expressjs,bcrypt,nodemon,postman For database: PostgreSQL
+the backend of smartbrain project developed using nodejs,expressjs,clarifaiAPI,bcrypt,nodemon,postman For database: PostgreSQL
 # Smartbrain-api